agavrin/ertogrul.github.io/3-VisualRecognitionLab/README.md

 Next click on your email address (visible on picture below) to enter your organisation (at this moment this is the only org on your IBM Cloud account).

-> Organizations and spaces are a way to organize many cloud foundry apps.
-Oragnizations can hold a department or even whole company within the organization you can create may spaces.
-Spaces are for separate apps or projects.
-Then you attach apps, cloud services or users to them.
+> Organisations and spaces are a way to organise applications based on cloud foundry.
+Oragnization can represent a department or a company.
+Within the organisation you can create many spaces.
+Space can represent apps, projects.

  ![image-w3-1-3](../images/w3-1-3.png)